-- The primary ingredient of Chinese Bitters is Chinese Gentian, also known as Long Dan Cao, Gentianae Radix, or Bitterwort.
-In Chinese medicine, Gentian is used to "decongest the liver and gallbladder."
+- The primary ingredient is Chinese Gentian (Long Dan Cao, Bitterwort, or Gentianae Radix), which is used to "decongest the liver and gallbladder"

-- The second ingredient of Chinese Bitters is Scutellaria, also known as Huang Qin, Baikal Skullcap, or Scutellaria Baicalensis.
-In traditional Chinese medicine, Huang Qin is believed to "clear heat", particularly in the abdomen.
+- The second ingredient is Scutellaria (Huang Qin, Baikal Skullcap, or Scutellaria Baicalensis), which is believed to "clear heat", particularly in the abdomen

-- The third ingredient of Chinese Bitters is Atractylodes, also known as Bai Zhu or Atractylodis Radix.
-In traditional Chinese medicine, it is believed to nourish and strengthen the stomach and spleen.
+- The third ingredient is Atractylodes (Bai Zhu or Atractylodis Radix), which is believed to nourish and strengthen the stomach and spleen

 Take ½ to 1 teaspoonful (about 5 mL) once daily on an empty stomach in the morning.

-Precautions: Because Chinese Gentian may stimulate flow of certain digestive juices, Chinese Bitters is not recommended for people who have stomach ulcers.
+Precautions: Because Chinese Gentian may stimulate the flow of certain digestive juices, Chinese Bitters are not recommended for people who have stomach ulcers.
 Also, while Chinese Bitters is not as powerful as a drug or medication, it can still have a strong effect, so it is not recommended to take it for prolonged periods of time.
-We recommend that you take at least a 1 week break once a month, and that you not take it if you are pregnant or lactating.
+We recommend that you take at least a 1-week break once a month - and that you do not take it if you are pregnant or lactating.
 If you experience a headache, you may be sensitive to some of the herbs contained in Chinese Bitters, or you may be experiencing a "detoxification" reaction.
 If that happens, you should try taking a much smaller amount next time (like 1/8 teaspoon).
 Over time, it is possible that you may be able to increase the amount without experiencing that reaction.